Cardiovascular Disease: Types, Causes, Symptoms & Prevention Strategies

 However, many remain unaware of its early signs until serious complications arise.

-This guide explores the different types of the disease, its causes and risk factors, its symptoms, and possible prevention and management.
+This guide explores what is cardiovascular disease, its different types, causes, risk factors, symptoms, and possible prevention and management.
 Keep reading for an in-depth analysis.

 What are the Types of Cardiovascular Diseases?